 The Youth Authority Training Center opened at the NCYC complex.

-Karl Holton School was converted to the Karl Holton Drug and Alcohol Abuse Treatment Center (DAATC), (now known as Karl Holton Youth Correctional Drug and Alcohol Treatment Facility), devoted entirely to programming wards with substance use and abuse problems.
-The CYA thus became the first youthful offender agency in the country to devote an entire major institution for that purpose.
+Karl Holton School was converted to the Karl Holton Drug and Alcohol Abuse Treatment Center (DAATC), (now known as Karl Holton Youth Correctional Drug and Alcohol Treatment Facility), devoted entirely to programming youths with substance use and abuse problems.
+The CYA thus became the first youthful offender agency in the country to devote an entire major institution towards that purpose.

-Jerry L. Harper, former Undersheriff of the Los Angeles Sheriff’s Department, was appointed director in March.
+Jerry L. Harper, a former Undersheriff of the Los Angeles Sheriff’s Department, was appointed Director in March.

-June, the CYA closed the Fred C. Nelles Youth Correctional Facility in Whittier.
-This was CYA’s oldest facility spanning more than 100 years.
+In June, the CYA closed the Fred C. Nelles Youth Correctional Facility in Whittier.
+This was CYA’s oldest facility, spanning more than 100 years.
 The last youth left the facility on May 27, 2004.

-June, the CYA closed its operation of Mt.
+Moreover, in June, the CYA ended its operation of the Mt.
 Bullion Youth Conservation Camp in Mariposa County.

-November, Farrell v.
+In November, Farrell v.
 Allen Consent Decree filed with the court.
-This action was brought by a taxpayer, Margaret Farrell, against Walter Allen III, Director of the California Youth Authority.
+This action was brought by a taxpayer, Margaret Farrell, against Walter Allen III, the Director of the California Youth Authority at that time.

 In a reorganization of the California corrections agencies, the CYA became the Division of Juvenile Justice (DJJ) within the Department of Corrections and Rehabilitation.

-March, Education Services Remedial Plan filed with the court.
+in March, the Education Services Remedial Plan was filed with the court.

-May, Sexual Behavior Treatment Program Remedial Plan filed with the court.
+In May, the Sexual Behavior Treatment Program Remedial Plan was filed with the court.

-June, Health Care Services Remedial Plan filed with the court.
+In June, the Health Care Services Remedial Plan was filed with the court.

-July, Beginning of FY 2006/2007, funding to implement remedial plans is provided for the first time.
+In July, at the outset of FY 2006/2007, funding to implement remedial plans was provided for the first time.

-July, Safety and Welfare Remedial Plan filed with the court.
+In July, the Safety and Welfare Remedial Plan was filed with the court.

-August, Mental Health Remedial Plan filed with the court.
+In August, the Mental Health Remedial Plan was filed with the court.

-June, Health Care Services Remedial Plan filed with the court.
+In June, the Health Care Services Remedial Plan was filed with the court.

-Legislation (SB 81 and AB 191) require most youthful offenders to be committed to county facilities, reserving those convicted of the most serious felonies and having the most severe treatment needs for DJJ.
-Previously adopted financial incentives for counties and the legislative changes reduce DJJ’s population from a peak of approximately 10,000 a decade earlier to approximately 1,700.
+Legislation (SB 81 and AB 191) required most youthful offenders to be committed to county facilities, reserving those convicted of the most serious felonies and having the most severe treatment needs for DJJ.
+Previously adopted financial incentives for counties and these legislative changes reduced DJJ’s population from a peak of approximately 10,000 (a decade earlier) to approximately 1,700.